-The Heptagon of Configuration is a pattern observed in software configuration, where configuration evolves through specific, increasing levels of flexibility and complexity, before returning the restrictive and simple implementation.
+The Heptagon of Configuration is a term I'm coining to describe a pattern I've observed in software configuration, where configuration evolves through specific, increasing levels of flexibility and complexity, before returning the restrictive and simple implementation.

 How does the Cycle Work?